Hurt (Christina Aguilera song): Chart performance

 In the United States, "Hurt" debuted at number 100 on the Billboard Hot 100 on the chart issue dated October 14, 2006.
 During the week of December 16, the single reached its peak at number 19 after spending ten weeks on the chart.
 The single peaked at number one the Hot Dance Club Songs, number six on the Adult Contemporary, and number ten on the Mainstream Top 40.
 It was certified platinum by the Recording Industry Association of America (RIAA) for shipments of over 1,000,000 units in the country.
 As of August 2014, "Hurt" has sold over 1,187,000 million digital copies in the US.
 In Canada, "Hurt" peaked at number 28 on the Canadian Singles Chart and was certified gold by the Music Canada for exceeding shipments of 40,000 copies there.

 In the United Kingdom, "Hurt" peaked at number 11 on the UK Singles Chart for two consecutive weeks and spent 15 weeks on the chart.
+In Scotland, it reached number eight on the Singles Chart in late November 2006.
 The song debuted at number four on the Ö3 Austria Top 40 chart, ultimately peaking at number two and spent a total of 27 weeks on the chart.
 "Hurt" peaked at number three in France, number two in Germany, and number one in Switzerland.
 It reached number one on the Portuguese Airplay Chart in March 2007, as reported by Nielsen Music Control.
-It was certified Gold by the Syndicat National de l'Édition Phonographique (SNEP), Gold in Germany, and in Switzerland.
+It was certified gold by the Syndicat National de l'Édition Phonographique (SNEP), gold in Germany, and in Switzerland.